patternpack/patternpack/readme.md

 #### theme
 Type: `string`
-Default: `./node_modules/patternpack-example-theme`
+Default: `patternpack-example-theme`

-The path at which the patternpack theme can be located.
+The name of the npm package (or the path) which contains the PatternPack theme.
 Custom themes can be npm modules or simply files that exist within a pattern library.
-By default patternpack is configured to use the [patternpack-example-theme]
+By default PatternPack is configured to use the [patternpack-example-theme]

 #### publish.library
 Type: `boolean`